VisualCaseGen: Ridge World

 Once the mom6_bathy tool has been launched by VisualCaseGen, you should see a jupyter notebook that looks something like this

 The first two cells here have already been populated automatically by the visualCaseGen tool.
-You can see in the "Create horizontal grid" cell that our choices for the grid resoltion have already been populated there e.g., we have 360 grid cells in the longitude direction and 180 grid cells in the latitude direction along with total grid lengths of 360 degrees in the longitude direction and 180 degrees in the latitude direction and a zonally reentrant ocean since cyclic_x = True.
+You can see in the "Create horizontal grid" cell that our choices for the grid resolution have already been populated there e.g., we have 360 grid cells in the longitude direction and 180 grid cells in the latitude direction along with total grid lengths of 360 degrees in the longitude direction and 180 degrees in the latitude direction and a zonally reentrant ocean since cyclic_x = True.

 Execute these first two cells to update the MOM6 supergrid.

 The third section of mom6_bathy can be used to set up the bathymetry.
-The default options are to produce an ocean of depth 2000m with a minimum depth of 10m but we are going to instead generate an ocean that resembles the ridge world case of Wu et al (2020) which has a depth 4000m with some sinusoidal fluctuations at the surface, a land ridge of width 1 degree longitude and the most poleward 10 degrees latitude at the poles set to land.
+The default options are to produce an ocean of depth 2000m with a minimum depth of 10m but we are going to instead generate an ocean that resembles the ridge world case of Wu et al (2020) which has a depth 4000m with some sinusoidal fluctuations at the surface, a land ridge of width 1 degree longitude and the furthest poleward 10 degrees latitude at the poles set to land.
 There are three different ways in which you can achieve this: (1) specifying this analytically with python code within mom6_bathy; (2) reading this ocean set up in from a file; or (3) using the point and click feature of the mom6_bathy tool.
 We now outline how to use each of these different methods.

 Option 1: Specify the bathymetry using python formulae

-where we have a very narrow (1 degree wide) land ridge at 50 degrees and polar land caps with sinusoidal fluctuations along the 4000 m deep ocean floor.
+Here we have a very narrow (1 degree wide) land ridge at 50 degrees and polar land caps with sinusoidal fluctuations along the 4000 m deep ocean floor.

 Option 2: Read in your bathymetry from a file